milenakowalska/The-New-Hires/README.md

 ## Acknowledgments

-- Google AI Studio for providing powerful AI capabilities
+- Google for providing powerful AI capabilities via Gemini
-- OpenAI for TTS and AI processing
 - The open-source community for inspiration and tools

 ***